nandajavarma/nandajavarma.github.io/_posts/2016-09-04-backpacking-in-and-around-north-india.markdown

 country.
 Every single place I have been so far had some novelty or other to offer.
 Looking back, this journey has been life changing.
 The experiences I have had - some good and some bad, gave me a lot of perspective on my own life.
-Moreover, I realised how satisfied I am just being with myself.
+Moreover, I realised how perfectly content I am just being with myself.
 I always used to think I was an introvert.
 I was a bit shy in public and never felt comfortable in a big group.
-Travelling alone, when I got so comfortable just being with myself, I started getting along with people so well.
+Travelling alone, when I got so comfortable being with myself, I started getting along with people so well.
 Someone wise once told me - ‘If you are not happy being with yourself, you can never be happy being with other people’.
 I understand what he meant now.